Your business is growing, and you’re planning an expansion to other states. It’s a good problem to have!

 We’ve established why you shouldn’t do business without a foreign qualification.
 But what exactly does it mean to “do business” in Maryland?
 Even though Maryland law is vague on the topic, in most states you are considered to be “doing business” and required to foreign qualify if:

 - You have a physical presence, or nexus, in the state.
 This includes offices, stores, warehouses, distribution centers, etc.

 - Salespeople, agents, and/or other representatives are conducting business on your behalf in the state.

-If you’re unsure whether or not you need to file for foreign qualification in Maryland, we suggest seeking legal counsel.
+If you’re unsure whether or not you need to file for a foreign qualification in Maryland, we suggest seeking legal counsel.

 Could I be exempt from foreign qualifying in Maryland?